PureStorage-OpenConnect/k8s-px-terraform/docs/baremetal/README.md

 		kubectl --kubeconfig=./kube-config-file get nodes

-* You will see the node has been removed from the cluster, finally remove the node from the node-groups in the inventory file:
+* You will see the node has been removed from the cluster, finally remove the node from the node-groups in the inventory file manually:

 		vim "kubespray/inventory/<your cluster name>/hosts.yaml"